openpotato/openholidaysapi.website/en/docs/index.md

 The codes of the countries correspond to the standard [ISO 3166-1](https://www.iso.org/iso-3166-country-codes.html).

-### Subdivisions

-For each country, the relevant principal subdivisions (e.g. federal states or Swiss cantons) can be queried.
-Administrative units are only returned if they are relevant for the filtering of public holidays and/or school holidays.

-Here is an example query for Germany (DE):

-=== "Powershell 7"

-    ``` powershell
-    curl -X GET 'https://openholidaysapi.org/Subdivisions?countryIsoCode=DE' -H 'accept: text/json' | ConvertFrom-Json | ConvertTo-Json
-    ```

-=== "Bash"

-    ``` bash
-    curl -X GET 'https://openholidaysapi.org/Subdivisions?countryIsoCode=DE' -H 'accept: text/json' | json_pp
-    ```

-The codes of the subdivisions correspond to the standard [ISO 3166-2](https://www.iso.org/iso-3166-country-codes.html).

-### Organisational units

-Relevant organisational units (e.g. holiday zones or school types) can be queried per country.

-Here is an example query for Germany (DE):

-=== "Powershell 7"

-    ``` powershell
-    curl -X GET 'https://openholidaysapi.org/OUnits?countryIsoCode=DE' -H 'accept: text/json' | ConvertFrom-Json | ConvertTo-Json
-    ```

-=== "Bash"

-    ``` bash
-    curl -X GET 'https://openholidaysapi.org/OUnits?countryIsoCode=DE' -H 'accept: text/json' | json_pp
-    ```

 ### Languages

 The names of public holidays or school holidays are stored in several languages.
-Usually there are translations in the respective official languages of a country (e.g. German for Germany) as well as a translation into German and English.
+Usually there are translations in the respective official languages of a country (e.g. Polish for Poland) as well as a translation into German and English.

 The languages currently used by OpenHolidays API can be queried as follows: